CNugteren/CLTune/README.md

     cmake -DUSE_OPENCL=OFF ..

 The samples ship with a basic header to convert the included OpenCL samples to CUDA (`cl_to_cuda.h`).
 This header file is automatically included when CLTune is built with CUDA as a back-end.
-It has been tested with the `simple` example.
+It has been tested with the `simple` example, but doesn't work with the more advanced kernels.
+Nevertheless, CLTune should work with any proper CUDA kernel.

 Development and tests